Explore Mallorca

 Read an in depth review of the climb here.

-Mallorca Climb Number 6: The Coll de Femenia
+Mallorca Climb Number 6: The Coll De Femenia

-Most road cycling routes in Mallorca, especially rides that feature lots of climbing, will take in the Coll de Femenia.
 The climb links the north of the island with the mountains so if you've ridden Sa Calobra or ridden from Puerto Pollensa into the heart of the Tramuntana, you've probably ridden the Coll de Femenia.
 At 7.5km with an average of 5.5%, it's shorter and less steep than Sa Calobra but it is one of the key Mallorca cycling climbs.

-Brief Description of the Route
+Brief Description Of The Route

 First of all, whichever way you are cycling this Mallorca climb, the tarmac is superb.
 That is because it links the mountains with the northern coast and so it's a main road.
 The flip side of that coin is that it can be busy, especially in the summer months.